 Prior to construction, the contractor shall prepare a memorandum regarding construction BMPs for hazardous materials for the Authority's approval.
 The memorandum shall confirm that the contractor will not, within 0.25 mile of a school, use, handle or store any extremely hazardous substance (as defined in Cal.
 Public Res.
 Code Section 21151.4) or a mixture containing extremely hazardous substances in a quantity equal to or greater than the State threshold specified pursuant to subdivision (j) of Section 25532 of the Health and Safety Code.
-Prior to construction, signage shall be installed to delimit work areas within 0.25 mile of a school, informing contractors not to bring extremely hazardous substances into the area.
-The contractor shall be required to monitor use of extremely hazardous substances.
+Prior to construction, signage shall be installed to delimit work areas within 0.25 mile of a school, informing contractors not to bring extremely hazardous substances.
 The memorandum required by this measure shall be submitted to the Authority prior to construction involving an extremely hazardous substance.